LawrenceDarko/Chatit/README.md

 The backend is in the backend folder whilst the frontend is in the chatit folder

-Socket.io is yet to be implemented and so Messages are being pulled from the database i.e the receiver needs to start typing to re-render the state in order to pull the messages
+Socket.io has been implemented now but there is a bug i'm still fixing so the code is not yet push to the repository